 The recoverable amount of an asset or cash generating unit is the higher of fair value less costs to sell, or value in use.
-In calculating the value in use, the estimated future cash flows based on the business plan approved by management are discounted to their present value using a pre-tax discount rate that reflects the time value of money and the risks specific to the asset.
+In calculating the value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects the time value of money and the risks specific to the asset.

-Therefore, since the value in use is calculated based on various assumptions, there is the risk of impairment loss if unforeseeable changes in the business environment resulted in a decrease in value in use.
+As the value in use is calculated based on various assumptions, an impairment loss may be recognized in the event of an unpredictable change in the business environment that would reduce the value in use.